vbookshelf/Private-Audio-Transcriber-MLX/README.md

 On GitHub click on "<> Code".
 Then select "Download Zip" Download the project folder and unzip it.
-Inside the main folder you will find a folder named: Medical-Transcriber-v1.0 Place Medical-Transcriber-v1.0 on your desktop.
+Inside the main folder you will find a folder named: Private-Audio-Transcriber-v1.0 Place Private-Audio-Transcriber-v1.0 on your desktop.

 4. Install the App
 --------------------------------------------------------------

-1. cd into Medical-Transcriber-v1.0 folder:
+1. cd into Private-Audio-Transcriber-v1.0 folder:
 cd Desktop
-cd Medical-Transcriber-v1.0
+cd Private-Audio-Transcriber-v1.0

 7. Paste this command into the terminal and press Enter:
 (This overwrites the file and changes the file permissions to make it executable.) cat start-mac-app.command > temp && mv temp start-mac-app.command && chmod +x start-mac-app.command

-8. Open the Medical-Transcriber-v1.0 folder
+8. Open the Private-Audio-Transcriber-v1.0 folder

 9. Double click this file: start-mac-app.command

 10. The app will auto download all requirements and then open in your browser.
-The first time you will need to wait a few seconds for the app to load.
-It will look like nothing is happening.
-Don't close the terminal.
-Please ignore any escape related error messages.
+The whisper-turbo mlx model (1.61 GB) will also be downloaded.

 --------------------------------------------------------------